Modernisation of Swedish payments

 What to do to prepare:

-• Make sure you have direct connections with your bank.
-Implement required file format changes on time
+• Make sure you have direct connection with your bank.

 • LB (Leverantörsbetalningar) and Utlands-LB

-After 12 May 2026, supplier payments to Bankgirot in LB (Leverantörsbetalningar) format, including Utlands-LB and salaries, will be phased out and replaced with the ISO 20022 XML format.
+As of 12 May 2026, supplier payments to Bankgirot in LB (Leverantörsbetalningar) format, including Utlands-LB and salaries, have been phased out and replaced with the ISO 20022 XML format.

 What does this mean for your business?